hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_gui_list_table.md

 I wish the team good luck and godspeed

 [17:31:33](#pX1jmSMNcQMjF0641CdC8MUi8Q9gIatyEPPKXxoidSc) <hiiamboris>:
-* I wish the team good luck and godspeed Ì†æÌ¥û
+* I wish the team good luck and godspeed ü§û

 [18:18:24](#MlXRLWILVxNfrzQKEYsZwLed8l6fO0JnXSLcpZfsmCQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 it will be a great advancement for Red and anyone